Skip to main content

 1. Always handle potential errors by checking the ErrorStatus in your callback

-2. Be mindful of API rate limits and costs
+2. Be mindful of API rate limits and costs for each provider

 3. Use streaming mode for long-form or interactive conversations